California labor laws: A complete guide for small business owners (Updated for 2022)

 - Almost every minor in California needs to have a permit to work.

-- California employees under the age of 16 aren’t allowed to work in certain occupations, such as jobs that use dangerous machinery, harmful acids, or scaffolding.
+- California workers under the age of 16 aren’t allowed to work in certain occupations, such as jobs that use dangerous machinery, harmful acids, or scaffolding.
 They also aren’t allowed to handle tobacco.

-- There are different sets of time restrictions depending on how old your minor employee is.
+- There are different time restrictions depending on how old your minor employee is.
 A 14-year-old has a different set of time restrictions than a 17-year-old would.

-- If your business is in the entertainment industry, there will be some additional restrictions such as getting an entertainment permit for minors.
+- If your business is in the entertainment industry, there may be additional restrictions, such as getting an entertainment permit for minors.

-By law, you need to provide each employee with a pay statement.
-The pay statement can be a detachable part of the check or a separate written statement, but you need to provide it each time you pay wages (or at least semi-monthly), and it must contain the following information:
+By law, you must provide each employee with a pay statement.
+The pay statement can be a detachable part of the check or a separate written statement.
+It must contain: